 The debate around transgenderism and feminism feels as though it’s getting ever-more heated.
 Journalist, Michelle Goldberg, wrote about the rift recently for The New Yorker, explaining the crux of the argument as such:

 Trans women say that they are women because they feel female—that, as some put it, they have women’s brains in men’s bodies.
 Radical feminists reject the notion of a “female brain.”
 They believe that if women think and act differently from men it’s because society forces them to, requiring them to be sexually attractive, nurturing, and deferential.

-I spoke with Miranda about what happened, as well as, more broadly, her experiences as a transwoman, what it means to be a gender critical transwoman, and her perspective on trans activism today.
+I spoke with Miranda about what happened, as well as, more broadly, his experiences as a transwoman, what it means to be a gender critical transwoman, and his perspective on trans activism today.